kogisu/docker-node-pg/README.md

     - [postgres](#postgres)

 ## dockerfile
-This is the build step of docker image.
-When running `docker build -t docker-node-pg:latest`, docker will run through the docker file run by line as if it is setting up the app and its' dependencies from scratch.
+This is the build step of the docker image.
+When running `docker build -t docker-node-pg:latest`, docker will run through the docker file line by line as if it were setting up the app and its' dependencies from scratch.
+This is what makes docker similar to a VM (virtual machine).

 ```
 # starting point.
 Runs all commands from a node image (from dockerhub)